abergs/ideasofanders/_posts/2020-01-09-performance-counters-and-azure-appservices.md

 ## Final notes

 I hope this helped you if you are in the same position I was in.
-If you think I've gotten anything backawrds, please tell me so on twitter [@andersaberg](https://twitter.com/andersaberg).
+If you think I've gotten anything backwards, please tell me so on twitter [@andersaberg](https://twitter.com/andersaberg).
 Feedback is always welcome.